nodejs-mobile/nodejs-mobile/doc_mobile/FAQ.md

 ## Are all Node.js APIs supported on mobile?

 Not every API is supported on mobile, the main reason for this being that the mobile operating systems won't allow applications to call certain APIs that are expected to be available on other operating systems.
 Examples:

-- APIs that create new processes, such as `child_process.spawn()` or `child_process.fork()` will run into permission issues.
+- `child_process.spawn()`, `child_process.fork()` and other APIs that create new processes will run into permission issues
-- Using `process.exit()` is not allowed by the Apple App Store guildelines.
+- `process.exit()` is not allowed by the Apple App Store guildelines
-- `os.cpus()` may return inconsistent/unreliable results, since different OS versions will have different permissions for accessing CPU information.
+- `os.cpus()` may return inconsistent/unreliable results, since different OS versions will have different permissions for accessing CPU information
+- `os.availableParallelism()`

+A few other general JavaScript APIs are also unsupported due to Node.js Mobile not including full internationalization support:

+- RegExp Unicode Property Names, for example `/\p{Letter}+/u`

 ## Trying to write a file results in an error.
 What's going on?